erfan-nouhi/Data-Structures-and-Algorithms/README.md

 ---

 ## Technologies used
-- 1- python
+-  python
-- 2- Git
+-  Git
-- 3- Git-hub
+-  Git-hub
-- 4- VS code
+-  VS code

 ## parts

-sorting-algorithms: bubble-sort,selection-sort,insert-sort,etc.
+- sorting-algorithms: **bubble-sort,selection-sort,insert-sort,etc.**

+---

+**I appreciate you for reading this document.**
+**I will be thankful if you star my work.**